 The frame/timestamp bar allows you to display a specific frame/timestamp by clicking on it.
 When you hit pause on a video project, the video will be set to pause at the nearest sampled timestamp.

-To select multiple frames/timestamps, select the start or the end frame/timestamp, click on Shift, and clic on the final frame/timestamp.
+To select multiple frames/timestamps, select the start or the end frame/timestamp, hold Shift, and click on the final frame/timestamp.
 The whole section will be selected.

 Create an object on one frame/timestamp